PioRomo/131-email-client/meetings.md

   * This upcoming week, we will work on another four functional requirement, which our main ones would be creating a to-do list and making a chat box
   * Milestone 2 will be submitted before 11:59 PM tonight

+## 2023-050-02 10:30 - 4:00
+  * Bryan, Barak, and Jin present
+  * Worked on fixing files and being able to see the website
+  * Now Bryan, Barak, and Jin are at the same place
+  * Barak was able to have users send emails to the terminal
+  * Bryan is working on the search bar based on the phone number
+  * Bryan assigned new requirement for importance: attaching images -> creating a "Forgot Password"
+  * Everyone knows what is there to complete

 ## 2023-05-05 2:00 - 2:30

 ## 2023-05-12 2:00 - 2:30